 Section 1.
-Effective upon execution of this Agreement, the City will provide group medical, dental, alternative care, hearing aids and orthodontics and vision insurance coverage for all regular full-time employees and regular part-time employees who work 20 or more hours per week.
-The terms, conditions, and extent of the City's group insurance programs may be modified or canceled at any time by action of the City Council or the insuring agency.
+Effective upon execution of this Agreement, the City will provide group medical, dental, alternative care, hearing aids and orthodontics and vision insurance coverage for all regular full-time employees and regular part-time employees who work twenty (20) or more hours per week.
+The parties acknowledge that changes in benefits within a plan by the insurance carrier are beyond the control of the parties and not subject to mid-term bargaining.
+The parties agree that the terms, conditions, and extent of the City's group insurance programs may be modified to a comparable plan at any time by action of the City Council or the insuring agency.
+The City will provide at least 90 days' notice.

+Premium Cost Share.
 The City will pay 90% of the premium cost of the PPO Plan option in place for each tier of coverage for full-time employees.
+Full-time employees will pay the remainder.
 City contributions for part-time employees shall be pro-rated in accordance with City policy.
 Employees electing alternative plan options made available by the City may apply these contribution amounts towards such coverage and are responsible for any remaining premium costs.
 Any premium costs not covered by the City shall be paid by the enrolled employee though automatic payroll deduction.